The Multiset Partition Algebra: Representation theory of the multiset partition algebra

 \section{Representation theory of the multiset partition algebra}

-In this section, we give an indexing set of the irreducible representations of $\MP_k(n)$ when $n\geq 2k$.
-It is well known that the partitions of $n$ index the irreducible representations of $S_n$.
-Given a partition $\nu=(\nu_1\geq \nu_2\geq \cdots)$ of $n$, the Specht module $V_\nu $ has a combinatorial basis, known as Young's seminormal basis \cite{Young}, consisting of standard Young tableaux of shape $\nu$.
-In this spirit, we observe that the dimension of an irreducible representation of $\MP_k(n)$ is obtained by counting certain semistandard multiset tableaux.
-We find a generating function for semistandard multiset tableaux in terms of the Schur functions.
-As an application of this identity, we obtain a generating function for the multiplicity of a Specht module in the restriction of an irreducible polynomial representation of $GL_n(F)$ to $S_n$.
+Given a partition $\nu=(\nu_1\geqslant \nu_2\geqslant \cdots)$ of $n$ (denoted by $\nu \vdash n$), the \defn{Specht module} $V_\nu $ has a combinatorial basis, known as Young's seminormal basis \cite{Young}, consisting of standard Young tableaux of shape $\nu$.
+In this spirit, we may observe the dimension of an irreducible representation of $\MP_k(n)$ is obtained by counting certain semistandard multiset tableaux.
+Let $\Lambda_{k,n}$ denote the subset of partitions of $n$ that index the irreducible representations of $S_n$ occurring in $\Sym^k(F^n)$.
+We know from Remark \ref{coro:mult_irrep} that this set also indexes the irreducible representations of $\MP_k(n)$.
+In Theorem \ref{coro:mult} we describe the set $\Lambda_{k,n}$.

-We know by Theorem \ref{thm:swd_mult} that the irreducible representations $M_{\nu}^k$ are indexed by a subset $\Lambda_{k,n}$ of partitions $\nu$ of $n$ such that $V_\nu$ occurs with positive multiplicity in the decomposition of $\Sym^k(F^n)$.

 For every vector $\lambda=(\lambda_1,\lambda_2,\ldots,\lambda_s)$ of non-negative integers, consider the following representation of $S_n$:

 Let $a_{\nu}^{\lambda}$ denote the multiplicity of $V_{\nu}$ in $\Sym^{\lambda}(F^n)$.
 In the following proposition, we paraphrase Proposition 3.11 of \cite{Nate} to express $a_{\nu}^{\lambda}$ in the context of multiset tableaux. \begin{proposition} The multiplicity $a_{\nu}^{\lambda}$ is the number of semistandard multiset tableaux of shape $\nu$ and content $\{1^{\lambda_1},2^{\lambda_2},\ldots,s^{\lambda_s}\}$. \end{proposition}